GavinGYM/Rshell/README.md

 2. Read in a line of command(s) (and connector(s)) from standard input
 >The connector is an optional way you can run multiple commands at once.
 If a command is followed by ;, then the next command is always >executed; if a command is followed by &&, then the next command is executed only if the first one succeeds; if a command is followed by >||, then the next command is executed only if the first one fails.
 3. Execute the appropriate commands using fork, execvp, and waitpid
+4. A test command which returns 0 (TRUE) if the test succeeds and 1 (FALSE) if the test fails.
+And the test command also has  a symbolic equivalent \[ \].
+5. It has Parentheses ( ) as precedence operators in rshell.
+The parentheses operators are used to change the precedence of the execution of commands, connectors, and chains of connectors.

 We designed this program by using composite pattern.